ezekielriva/er-countdown-widget/README.md

 Special Thanks
 -----------
-I need give thank to James Bruse that provide me a countdown initial code and mockup.
+I need give thank to Martin Angelov that provide me a countdown initial code and mockup.

 TODO
 -----------